avtestorg/angular-scroll-spy/README.md

 # ng-spy

-A lightweight, dependecy-free scrollspy for angular.
+A lightweight, dependency-free scrollspy for angular.
 Use this library to spy on HTML elements on your page when the window is scrolled or resized.

 This library provides directives and services to help you subscribe to new elements entering the browser window and possibly adds or remove CSS classes to these elements.